Using the Library

 Renewing checked out materials

-You may view the list of items you have borrowed and renew your items online through B-VR-PAC (click here for directions).
+You may view the list of items you have borrowed and renew your items online through B-VR-PAC, the library online catalog (click here for directions).
 Phone renewals can also be made by calling the Customer Service desk at 724-480-3442.
 Voice mails and email messages cannot be accepted for this purpose.

 Fines and fees